prestodb/tsc/CHARTER.md

 &nbsp;&nbsp;&nbsp;&nbsp;ii.
 Committers are Contributors who have earned the ability to modify ("commit") source code, documentation or other technical artifacts in a project’s repository; and

 &nbsp;&nbsp;&nbsp;&nbsp;iii.
-A Contributor may become a Committer by a majority approval of the existing Committers.
-A Committer may be removed by a majority approval of the other existing Committers.
+A Contributor may become a Committer by a majority approval of the TSC.
+A Committer may be removed by a majority approval of the TSC.

 &nbsp;&nbsp;&nbsp;&nbsp;iv.
 A Committer by default is not a voting TSC member.
 An existing TSC voting member can nominate a Committer to be a TSC voting member, which will require approval from the majority of existing TSC voting members.

 e.
 Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.
-Adding new Committers or removing Committers requires a two-thirds approval of the TSC.

 f.
 The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.